Seiya Suzuki Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Reds pitching staff ranks 20th in MLB.
+- The 8.5 strikeouts per nine innings compiled by the Reds pitching staff ranks 20th in the league.

-- The Reds' 4.62 team ERA ranks 25th among all MLB pitching staffs.
+- The Reds have the 26th-ranked team ERA across all league pitching staffs (4.77).

-- Reds pitchers combine to allow 141 total home runs at a rate of 1.3 per game (fifth-most in baseball).
+- Reds pitchers combine to give up 148 total home runs at a clip of 1.4 per game (fifth-most in the league).

-- Lively (4-6) gets the starting nod for the Reds in his 12th start of the season.
-He has a 3.76 ERA in 67 2/3 innings pitched, with 62 strikeouts.
+- Williamson makes the start for the Reds, his 14th of the season.
+He is 3-2 with a 4.34 ERA and 48 strikeouts in 64 1/3 innings pitched.

-- The right-hander's last appearance came on Wednesday against the Milwaukee Brewers, when he threw 6 2/3 innings, surrendering two earned runs while allowing eight hits.
+- The left-hander's last time out came on Saturday against the Los Angeles Dodgers, when he tossed 5 2/3 innings, surrendering two earned runs while allowing eight hits.

-- The 31-year-old has amassed an ERA of 3.76, with 8.3 strikeouts per nine innings, in 13 games this season.
-Opponents are batting .245 against him.
+- In 13 games this season, the 25-year-old has amassed an ERA of 4.34, with 6.7 strikeouts per nine innings.
+Opponents are batting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.